Configure Azure Key Vault integration for SQL Server on Azure VMs (Resource Manager)

 Make sure you have installed the latest Azure PowerShell module.
 For more information, see How to install and configure Azure PowerShell.

-Register an application in your Azure Active Directory
+Register an application in your Microsoft Entra ID

-First, you need to have an Azure Active Directory (AAD) in your subscription.
+First, you need to have an Microsoft Entra tenant in your subscription.
 Among many benefits, this allows you to grant permission to your key vault for certain users and applications.

-Next, register an application with AAD.
-This will give you a Service Principal account that has access to your key vault, which your VM will need.
-In the Azure Key Vault article, you can find these steps in the Register an application with Azure Active Directory section, or you can see the steps with screenshots in the Get an identity for the application section of this blog post.
+Next, register an application with Microsoft Entra ID.
+This gives you a Service Principal account that has access to your key vault, which your VM needs.
+In the Azure Key Vault article, you can find these steps in the Register an application with Microsoft Entra ID section, or you can see the steps with screenshots in the Get an identity for the application section of this blog post.
 Before completing these steps, you need to collect the following information during this registration that is needed later when you enable Azure Key Vault Integration on your SQL VM.

-After the application is added, find the Application ID (also known as AAD ClientID or AppID) on the Registered app blade.
+After the application is added, find the Application ID (also known as ClientID or AppID) on the Registered app pane.
 The application ID is assigned later to the $spName (Service Principal name) parameter in the PowerShell script to enable Azure Key Vault Integration.

 During these steps when you create your key, copy the secret for your key as is shown in the following screenshot.
 This key secret is assigned later to the $spSecret (Service Principal secret) parameter in the PowerShell script.